 In section 2.1 we looked at mutation in qN as a source of genetic variation in a population.
 A different source of new alleles for most wild populations is migration.
 In this section we will look at the interaction between migration and genetic diversity.
 We will create a scenario of ten separated populations, each fixed for a different allele at the same neutral locus, where migration has suddenly become possible.
 We will then study how long it takes for migration to break down the differentiation between populations.

 First some basics.
 We need ten populations each consisting of 1000 of our default randomly-mating hermaphrodites.
-The sites will be connected in according to the so called migrant-pool island model.
+The sites will be connected according to the so called migrant-pool island model.
 For this migration model each site is assumed to be connected equally strong to each other site, effectively eliminating any influence of geography.
 (Though this might sound as very artificial, it is a model very often used in population genetics and is indeed the default in qN.)
 Since we do not have to mention any of our default parameters, the first part of our model will contain only this this:

 patch_capacity 1000 patch_number 10